Print3M/print3m.github.io/_notes/knowledge/windows/host-security.md

 ---

 ## Antivirus Software (AV)
-In the background scanning, the antivirus software works in real-time and scans all open and used files in the background.
+Antivirus software works in real-time scanning all open and used files in the background.
 Full system scan is usually performed during the installation of the antivirus.

 Common malware detection techniques:

-* **Signature-based detection** - AV compares the scanned file with a database of known signatures for possible attacks and malware.
+* Signature-based detection - AV compares the scanned file with a database of known signatures for possible attacks and malware.
-* **Heuristic-based detection** - most often engages machine learning to decide whether a file is malicious.
+* Heuristic-based detection - most often engages machine learning to decide whether a file is malicious.
 It scans and statically analyses binary and behavior in real-time.
-* **Behavior-based detection** - AV monitors and examines the execution of binary to find suspicious and uncommon activities (e.g. register editing, process spawning).
+* Behavior-based detection - AV monitors and examines the execution of binary to find suspicious and uncommon activities (e.g. register editing, process spawning).

 ### Windows Defender
 It is a pre-installed antivirus that runs on users' machine.
 MS defender runs in: